Ben Grauer: Radio

 Grauer's greatest fame lies in his legendary 40-year career in radio.
 In 1930, the 22-year-old Benjamin Franklin Grauer joined the staff at NBC.
 He quickly rose through the ranks to become a senior commentator and reporter.
 He was the designated announcer for the popular 1940s Walter Winchell's Jergens Journal.
 Perhaps, most importantly, he was selected by Arturo Toscanini to become the voice of the NBC Symphony Orchestra.
 Grauer took over as announcer in late 1942, and remained until the orchestra was disbanded in June 1954.
 Toscanini said he was his favorite announcer.

 Grauer did both the Toscanini radio and TV broadcasts.
 Several years after the death of Toscanini, Grauer and composer Don Gillis (who produced the NBC programs from 1947 to 1954), created the Peabody Award-winning radio series Toscanini, the Man Behind the Legend.
 It began in 1963 and continued through the centennial of Toscanini's birth in 1967.
 This series ran for nearly two decades on NBC Radio and then other radio stations until the early 1980s.

 Starting in 1932, Grauer covered the Olympic Games, presidential inaugurations and international events.
-During his radio career, Grauer covered nearly every major historic event, including the Morro Castle fire, the Paris Peace Conference and the US occupation of Japan.
+During his radio career, Grauer covered nearly every major historic event, including the Morro Castle fire, the Second World War, the Paris Peace Conference and the US occupation of Japan.
 Millions remember his NBC coverage of the New Year's celebrations on both radio and TV.
-Between 1939 and 1972, Grauer covered these events 34 times live from New York's Times Square.
+Starting in 1939, Grauer covered these events for nearly forty years live from New York's Times Square.
+From the mid-1950s until the early-1970s, Grauer's reports were part of the NBC television network's The Tonight Show, where he worked with Johnny Carson and prior to that, Jack Paar, and Steve Allen.
 He continued covering New Year's Eve for Guy Lombardo's New Year's Eve specials on CBS in the mid-1970s, with his last appearance on December 31, 1976, the year before both he and Lombardo died.
-From the mid-1950s until the early-1970s, Grauer's reports were part of the NBC television network's The Tonight Show, where he worked with Johnny Carson and prior to that, Jack Paar, and Steve Allen.
 Grauer was also one of NBC Radio's Monitor "Communicators" from 1955 to 1960.

 Grauer also was one of five hosts/narrators of "The First Fabulous Fifty", a five-part NBC Radio Network documentary series on the history of the network, featuring soundbites from past NBC programs.
 The series was broadcast on the occasion of the network's 50th anniversary in the autumn of 1976.
 Grauer narrated the first installment, which covered the network's first decade on the air, 1926 through 1936.

+After retiring from NBC in 1973, Grauer hosted the weekly international radio broadcast "New York, New York with Ben Grauer" on the Voice of America.